svenherzberg/svenherzberg.github.io/_posts/2025-08-07-recomposition.md

 However, none of this information matters unless you put it into practice.

-In my [body-recomposition GitHub repository](https://github.com/svenherzberg/body-recomposition), I track my nutrition and weight training progress.
+<i class="fab fa-github"></i>In my GitHub repository [svenherzberg/body-recomposition](https://github.com/svenherzberg/body-recomposition), I track my nutrition and weight training progress.
 Feel free to check it out!